karanyeole/karanyeole/README.md

 ## 🤝 Looking for Opportunities

-I am actively seeking opportunities in the fields of Data Science and Machine Learning.
+I am actively seeking opportunities in the fields of Artificial Intelligence and Data Science.
 If you're interested in collaborating on data-driven projects or have opportunities that align with my expertise, please feel free to connect with me.

 ## 📫 Contact